Your browser is out of date.

 The citadel has not stayed the same since its construction in the 6th century.
 In the 8th century the castle was built on a new platform and expanded, especially the defensive constructions.
 Later on, the fortress walls were rebuilt and strengthened.
 Eventually, during the 11-12th centuries, more premises were built, including a yard.
 In the early 13th century, the structures of the citadel collapsed and life in Aktobe came to an end.

-Many archeological expeditions have studied Aktobe over the last century.
+Many archaeological expeditions have studied Aktobe over the last century.
 Some of the findings are on display in the Reserve Museum of Ancient Taraz.
 Today, the site is well conserved, with some parts of the citadel and the dwellings reconstructed.
 Despite that, the development of roads and infrastructure threatens the settlement’s condition.
 Its inscription as a UNESCO World Heritage site in 2014 supports the efforts to keep protecting and exploring this unique monument and promoting its universal value.

 How to get there